California Environmental Quality Act

 CEQA and Supplemental Soil Sampling

 The work plan evaluated in the draft soil EIR is the Soil RCRA Facility Investigation/ Remedial Investigation (RFI/RI) Work Plan (Soil Work Plan) that was submitted on January 14, 2013.
 The Soil Work investigation focuses on areas requiring further investigations and supplemental soil sampling.
 Additionally, some areas would be investigated using geophysical methods to identify subsurface objects for further investigation.
-The draft soil investigation EIR also considered potential impacts from some possible pilot studies that might be necessary to support the Corrective Measures Study/Feasibility Study for soil remediation.
-The Biological Section of the Draft Soil EIR was recirculated for public comment by DTSC.
+The draft soil investigation EIR also considered potential impacts from some possible pilot studies that might be necessary to support the Corrective Measures Study/Feasibility Study (CMS/FS) for soil remediation.
+The Biological Section of the Draft Soil EIR was recirculated for public comment by DTSC; the biological section was recirculated to consider new information about the Townsend Big Ear Bat.
 The public comment period was from April 15 to June 1, 2015.
 DTSC responded to all comments received and incorporated the responses into the certified Soil EIR and approved the Soil Work Plan on August 24, 2015.
-The results of this investigation will be reported in the RFI/RI Volume 3 (Soil) Report and will present a combined data set of all soil investigations.
+You can view the certified Final Soil EIR here.

 DTSC will ensure that all necessary steps are taken to comply with CEQA and RCRA.
 For additional information on the CEQA process, please visit the California Resources Agency and the Governor's Office of Planning and Research websites.